 Feature image credit: Dominos Android App

 Here are 7 Google Play feature graphic examples, plus observations.
-Be sure to check out our other posts on Google Play bookmark our page of ASO best practices, tips & tricks.
+Be sure to check out our latest update with more feature graphic examples, or other posts on Google Play.
+Bookmark our page of ASO best practices, tips & tricks.

 Image credit: Expedia Android App

 While the App Store allows popular apps to have custom themes, the majority of apps do not have the ability to access this ability; the feature graphic, by contrast, is available to all Android apps.